Alims-Repo/Quran-API/README.md

 # Quran API

-The `quran-api` is a feature-rich Android library designed to access, search, and manage Quranic data, including translations, Surahs, Juz, pages, and Ayahs.
+The `quran-api` is a feature-rich Android library designed to access, search, and manage Quranic data, including translations, Surahs, Juz, pages, Ayahs, and now audio playback.
 This library provides developers with a structured API for accessing the Quran's data in an efficient and memory-friendly way, leveraging binary file storage for faster data retrieval.

 ## Features